 b.
 1979, Turin, Italy

-Paolo Cirio’s art practice embodies the conflicts, contradictions, ethics, limits, and potentials inherent to the social complexity of information society through a critical and proactive approach.
+Paolo Cirio’s art practice embodies the conflicts, contradictions, ethics, limits, and potentials inherent to the social complexity of the information society through a critical and proactive approach.

-Paolo Cirio’s fine art translates critiques of information systems into artifacts to visually document and illustrate social structures examined by his conceptual work.
-Cirio’s installation art combines images, photographs, diagrams, documents, public art, and videos to engage the general audience in experiencing and discovering subjects, outcomes, and significance of his interventions and concepts.
+Paolo Cirio’s art translates critiques of information systems into artifacts to visually document and illustrate social structures examined by his conceptual work.
+Cirio’s installation art combines images, photographs, diagrams, documents, public art, and videos to engage the general audience in experiencing and discovering the subjects, outcomes, and significance of his interventions and concepts.